-Preparation for the final dissertation project commences in the Research and Learning module which is scheduled for Semester B when students begin the process of defining their selected research topic and approach.
-The data collection stage of project work is normally undertaken outside the UK and supported through e-mail contact with a UEL supervisor, as is the writing up stage of the dissertation.
-Projects should aim to investigate 'real life issues' in relevant policy and practice areas and previous examples have included: resettlement programmes for refugees in the Balkan region; evaluation of community responses to disability in Namibia; identification of good practice by NGOs in relation to rehabilitation of children who have been commercially sexually exploited; addressing the needs of refugees and asylum seekers in Malta; attitudes to repatriation of Afghan refugees in England and Pakistan; changes in Dublin's children and families statutory social services.
-The underlying principle is that UK social workers should undertake research abroad, whilst international students may if they wish undertake research in UK.
-Research must be international in its context and nature.
+Preparation for the final dissertation project commences in the Research and Learning module, which is scheduled for Semester B when students begin the process of defining their selected research topic and approach.
+The data collection stage of project work can be undertaken outside the UK and supported and supervision for your research in available through direct in-person and 'remote' supervision (e-mail contact, Skype with a UEL supervisor, telephone contact, virtual learning environment), as is the writing up stage of the dissertation.
+Projects should aim to investigate 'real life issues' in relevant social welfare, social policy and practice areas.
+Previous areas of research have included: Resettlement programmes for refugees in the Balkan region; Evaluation of community responses to disability in Namibia; Identification of good practice by NGOs in relation to rehabilitation of children who have been commercially sexually exploited; Addressing the needs of refugees and asylum seekers in Malta; Attitudes to repatriation of Afghan refugees in England and Pakistan; Changes in Dublin's children and families statutory social services; Juvenile Justice in Ghana, Exploration of Girl Gangs and social welfare responses in Sweden and UK.

+Research must be international in its context and comparative in nature.